klkeys/PLINK.jl/README.md

 * `xty!` for `x' * y`
 * `xb!` for `x * b`

-Both `xty!` and `xb!` contain parallel execution kernels modeled on `pmap`; see the [parallel computing documentation](http://docs.julialang.org/en/latest/manual/parallel-computing/#scheduling) for more details.
+`xty!` contains a parallel execution kernels modeled on the `advection_shared!` example from the [Julia parallel computing documentation](http://docs.julialang.org/en/latest/manual/parallel-computing/#id2).
+Currently `xb!` is not parallelized because it is optimized for sparse vector multiplicands, though this could change in the future.

 ## GPU acceleration